-There is now evidence to suggest that ADHD may be associated with low zinc and iron.
+There is now evidence to suggest that ADHD may be associated with low amounts of nutrients like zinc and iron.
 Several authors have also found an association between low serum ferritin and ADHD.
 It is also of interest that vitamin C is needed for iron retention.
 This finding is of considerable interest given the fact that iron and zinc, as well as copper, are essential cofactors in the production of dopamine and norepinephrine.

 A 2010 study found that serum zinc levels have been found to be significantly lower in ADHD children compared to controls in several controlled studies around the world, including Poland, Turkey, Israel, the United States, and the United Kingdom.
 Approximately 66% of those with ADHD were found to be deficient in zinc.

 Robust correlation has also been found between serum zinc and attention ratings, but not hyperactivity.
 Another study found that zinc supplementation improved specific cognitive abilities, thereby positively influencing the academic performance of schoolchildren, even those without marginal zinc deficiency.

 One study showed that following a long period of vitamin C deficiency, depressed levels of both dopamine and norepinephrine were reported.
 Vitamin C deficiency in guinea pigs is associated with significant increases (∼25%) in dopamine levels and similar relative decreases in norepinephrine, presumably because normal amounts of dopamine could not be metabolized into norepinephrine.

 In the animals with the most severe vitamin C deficiency, neurotransmitter levels never normalized.
 However, with only slightly higher brain vitamin C levels, dopamine and norepinephrine contents slowly returned to control levels.